UN Global Compact

 Alliance to End Plastic Waste (AEPW)

 As the founding member, Mitsui Chemicals Inc. joined the Alliance to End Plastic Waste (AEPW), established in January 2019.
-The Alliance is committed to the goal of investing $1.5 billion over the next five years to help end plastic waste and contribute to a sustainable society.
+The Alliance is committed to the goal of investing $1.5 billion over the next five years after its foundation to help reduce plastic waste and create a sustainable society.

 ZERO by 40: Agriculture Industry Unites to Help Eradicate Malaria by 2040

-At the London Commonwealth Heads of Government Meeting, the world’s leading Crop Protection companies jointly announce their commitment to support the research, development and supply of innovative products to save lives and help eradicate malaria by 2040.
+At the London Commonwealth Heads of Government Meeting, the Mitsui Chemicals Group and the world’s leading Crop Protection companies jointly announce their commitment to support the research, development and supply of innovative products to save lives and help eradicate malaria by 2040.

 The Mitsui Chemicals Group is taking leadership in the International Council of Chemical Associations (ICCA) and Chemical Industry Association in each country*.

-At the International Council of Chemical Associations (ICCA), the Company’s president has been a director since 2014, and from 2016 the Company’s councilor has included the vice-chairperson of the Responsible Care Leadership Group (RC-LG) and chairman of the Asia-Pacific Responsible Care Organization (APRO).
-Our employees have also chaired the Joint Capacity Building Task Force of each Leadership Group and the Energy and Climate Change Leadership Group since 2015 and 2018, respectively.
+Our membership of the International Council of Chemical Associations (ICCA) includes the then Company president, who has continued as a director for the six years since 2014.
+Since 2016, the Company’s councilor has included the vice-chairperson of the Responsible Care Leadership Group (RC-LG) for four years and the chairman of the Asia-Pacific Responsible Care Organization (APRO).
+Our employees have also chaired the Joint Capacity Building Task Forces of each Leadership Group for the five years since 2015 and the Energy and Climate Change Leadership Group for the two years since 2018.

-At the Japan Chemical Industry Association (JCIA), the general manager of the RC & Quality Assurance Division has been a JCIA board member since the 2010 establishment of a Responsible Care Committee and, also since 2010, has worked as a member of the Chemical Management Committee.
-In May 2018, the president of Mitsui Chemicals assumed the chairmanship of the JCIA.
+Our membership of the Japan Chemical Industry Association (JCIA) includes the general manager of the RC & Quality Assurance Division, who has been a JCIA board member since the 2010 establishment of a Responsible Care Committee and who has also worked as a member of the Chemical Management Committee since 2010.

 Moreover, the Japan Initiative for Marine Environment (JaIME) was established by five chemical industry organizations such as JCIA in September 2018.
-The president of Mitsui Chemicals also assumed the chairmanship of the JaIME.
+We have been participated in JaIME since then.

-Japan Chemical Industry Association (JCIA), Association of International Chemical Manufacturers (AICM, China), Singapore Chemical Industry Council (SCIC), Federation of Thai Industries (FTI), and the American Chemistry Council (ACC)
+The Japan Chemical Industry Association (JCIA), the Association of International Chemical Manufacturers (AICM, China), the Taiwan Responsible Care Association (TRCA), the Singapore Chemical Industry Council (SCIC), the Federation of Thai Industries (FTI), the American Chemistry Council (ACC), and the European Chemical Industry Council (CEFIC)